kostascc/PDS-Project-4/README.md

 ./debug --v1 --opt-csr-a --opt-csr-f -a ./resources/1138_bus.mtx -b ./resources/1138_bus.mtx -f ./resources/1138_bus.mtx -t 6
 ```

+Warning!
+Matrices are automatically padded based on the algorithm.
+The Height and Width of an imported Matrix may be different than what is stated in the `.mtx` file.

 Acceptable input arguments:
 ```
  -t <int>           Threads